Welcome to 2018! Each new year is an opportunity to learn, grow, and make an impact, and we hope this year is a great one for you and your practice.

 When I went into labor at 22 weeks gestation, we were catapulted into a world of chaos.
 Everything and everyone moved so fast that I barely had time to wrap my mind around what was happening.
 An operating room full of doctors, nurses, and staff bore witness to the worst day I could have ever imagined.
 In those moments, as I grieved for my babies, my husband, and myself, I also grieved for the people fighting for us in that room.
 I watched as they supported me, brought my babies into this world, and cried over our loss.
 Those men and women fought to save my life when complications threatened to take me, too.

 That day, I became a mother, but I also became an advocate.
 An advocate for change, support, compassion, and education.
-I wouldn’t be here if it weren’t for those men and women, and I cannot express enough how much I value the work you do.
+I would not be here if it were not for those men and women, and I cannot express enough how much I value the work you do.
 You enter into people’s worst days and fight for even the smallest measure of hope and joy.
 That is work that deserves to be acknowledged, and when you feel defeated, affected or burnt out, I am here to support, equip, and empower you.

 I believe that supporting you as a doctor or medical professional means listening to and learning from you, too.
-I want to hear what you think works or doesn’t work in the standard plan of care currently in place in your practice or hospital.
-I want to hear your experiences and what you’ve learned.
+I want to hear what you think works or does not work in the standard plan of care currently in place in your practice or hospital.
+I want to hear your experiences and what you have learned.
 I want to know where you struggle so we can partner to change that.
 I want to hear anything you want to share, and you can contact me directly here.

 On our website, you and your patients will find: